Do your goals include:

 - Being able to express yourself in English with confidence and ease in professional contexts?

 The English for Heritage Language Speakers (EHLS) Program offers a unique opportunity to U.S. citizens who are native speakers of critical languages.
-Participants receive free tuition and a living stipend while attending an 8-month course hosted at Georgetown University.
+Participants receive full tuition and a living stipend while attending an 8-month course hosted at Georgetown University.
 As scholars, they undergo intensive training in professional communication and career skills essential for working in the government.

 What Our Graduates Say

 “My desire to make a difference inspired my interest in public service.
-The Georgetown EHLS program has nourished that and provided an invaluable and unforgettable personal and professional experience.” – 2010 EHLS Scholar
+The Georgetown EHLS Program has nourished that and provided an invaluable and unforgettable personal and professional experience.” – 2010 EHLS Scholar

 “The curriculum provides a holistic approach conducive to honing every participant’s linguistic aptitude while gaining guided insight and assistance to enter the federal job market.
 The EHLS experience is not only enriching owing to the multicultural classroom environment but also empowering as scholars learn first-hand from instructors with expert-knowledge in their respective fields.” – 2010 EHLS Scholar